aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 ### Operating System

-- These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>** which is deployed for you on the bastion host.
+- These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>** but might work on any linux or Mac environment with little modification.

 ### AWS account requirements